camh-/jobber/doc/design.md

 A remotely-accessible service for running jobs on a host and streaming output from the jobs to a client.
-Resources and namespaces for jobs can be constrained via the Linux cgroups API.
+Resources and namespaces for jobs can be constrained via the Linux cgroups API and the clone(2) namespace flags.
 Clients are authenticated with mutual-TLS, where the client certificate asserts the user's identity used for authorization.

 ## Why